EVOlution-App/iOS/README.md

 ## How to contribute

 You need to create an issue and associate a pull request to this issue.
+Your pull request, needs to have some description on title about the issue that you are trying to solve.
 After you send your pull request, other developers will make a code review before merging it into the _development_ branch.